PhilipYip1988/vmware-workstation-installation-guide/windows-81-guest/readme.md

 ## Downloads

-### Windows 8.1 ISO Checksums
+### Windows 8.1 ISO

 The Website Archive.org hosts the ISO created from Microsoft before Microsoft removed Windows 8.1 downloads from their download servers.
-The ISO Checksums are from the ISOs I downloaded from Microsoft's servers before the downloads got removed.
-I've not checked all the downloads on Archive.org but they should match these:
+The ISO Checksums should match the ISOs I downloaded from Microsoft's servers before the downloads got removed:

 |Language|Name|SHA256|Architecture|Editions|
 |---|---|---|---|---|